aws/aws-xray-dotnet-agent/README.md

 ### Development

 Currently, the `AWSXRayRecorder.AutoInstrumentation` Nuget hasn’t been released yet (please stay tuned!), so in case that you need to add it to you application, you can git clone this repo, reference `AWSXRayRecorder.AutoInstrumentation` package to your application and rebuild.

+Note:

+DotNet Coreclr Lib is required to build `AWSXRayRecorder.AutoInstrumentation`.
+You can checkout it at this [repo](https://github.com/dotnet/coreclr/tree/coreclr).
+Put coreclr folder under 'aws-xray-dotnet-agent\src\profiler', then you are good to go.

 ### Automatic Instrumentation